2020 Board of Directors

 Board Member – Carollann Romo

-Carollann works for Rabo AgriFinance, an agricultural lender, as the Field Marketing Manager for the West Territory.
-She now lives with her husband Elliott in Overland Park, Kansas.
+Carollann works for Rabo AgriFinance, an agricultural lender, as the Sr. Field Marketing Manager for the West Territory.
+She now lives with her husband Elliott in Albuquerque, New Mexico.
 Carollann grew up in southern California where she raised and showed livestock through 4-H and competed in rodeos.
-She earned a degree in Journalism with a minor in Animal Science from the University of Arizona and, before moving to the Midwest, she called New Mexico home.
+She earned a degree in Journalism with a minor in Animal Science from the University of Arizona.
 Carollann held the title of Miss Rodeo California 2015 and has helped with the organization ever since.
 She is happy to be involved with the organization to support young women as they represent rodeo and the agriculture industry and compete for scholarships to help further their education.

 Board Member – Jessica Schmidt